Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 Your morning transportation arrangements should begin with vendors’ pickup times and coordinate their arrival at the getting-ready location.

-You'll need to establish a clear shuttle schedule between hotels and the preparation venue, ensuring your wedding party and essential family members arrive with ample time for hair, makeup, and dressing.
+You’ll need to establish a clear shuttle schedule between hotels and the preparation venue, ensuring your wedding party and essential family members arrive with ample time for hair, makeup, and dressing.
+Chartered buses are a cost-effective way to transport large groups of guests, especially in remote locations.

-Plan to have guests arrive at least 15 minutes before scheduled events to ensure a smooth and timely start to the day's activities.
+Plan to have guests arrive at least 15 minutes before scheduled events to ensure a smooth and timely start to the day’s activities.
+When coordinating with your transport provider, work closely to provide tailored transport solutions for your wedding day, including luxury and chauffeur-driven options for a premium experience.

 Begin coordinating with your rental company 8-12 months before the wedding date to secure your preferred vehicles and times.
+When booking and confirming, choose professional transport services for reliability and peace of mind.

 Coordinate Pickup Times